-- 1. THAT Report FIN-01-2020 Budget Guidelines for 2020 be received; - AND THAT the principles, as approved during the 2013 water/wastewater rate study, be utilized for preparation of the 2020 Draft Rate Supported (Water and Wastewater) Capital and Operating Budget, including: - Full cost recovery of all operating and capital costs; - Net costs (i.e. revenues required from rates revenue) will be recovered 50% from fixed revenues (i.e. basic charges) and 50% from variable revenues (i.e. consumption revenues); - Leachate costs to be allocated based on relative loading at the treatment plant and recovered 50% from fixed revenues and 50% from variable revenues; - Annual indexing of all miscellaneous revenues based on annual increase of underlying costs. - 3.
-AND THAT the following guidelines be approved for the preparation of the 2020 Draft Tax Supported Capital Budget and Forecast: - A 1.0% increase in the tax levy to fund the capital requirements for the 2020 Capital Budget; and - Capital related expenditures targeted to be at 35% of the total tax levy within the forecast period but at a future date beyond 2020; and - Maintain an 80:20 ratio of capital expenditures for replacements/"state of good repair" to new/enhanced projects over the 10 year forecast period; - 4.
-AND THAT the following guidelines be approved for preparation of the 2020 Draft Tax Supported Operating Budget: - Annual assessment growth is to be used as follows: - i. firstly for increases in the tax levy to fund the annual capital-related tax supported capital requirements; and - ii. secondly to fund growth related impacts and new initiatives/service level enhancements; and - iii. lastly, any unutilized annual assessment growth be transferred to the Contingency Reserve to offset future growth related cost increases if necessary; and - Additional new initiatives for new/enhanced services, beyond available assessment growth, should only be considered during the budget review if the net levy impact can be mitigated on a consolidated, corporate-wide basis and the individual business case provides for offsetting revenue sources, efficiency improvements or cost savings; and
+- 1. THAT Report FIN-15-2020 Budget Guidelines for 2021 be received; - 2.
+AND THAT the principles, as approved during the 2013 water/wastewater rate study, be utilized for preparation of the 2021 Draft Rate Supported (Water and Wastewater) Capital and Operating Budget, including: - Full cost recovery of all operating and capital costs; - Net costs (i.e. revenues required from rates revenue) will be recovered 50% from fixed revenues (i.e. basic charges) and 50% from variable revenues (i.e. consumption revenues); - Leachate costs to be allocated based on relative loading at the treatment plant and recovered 50% from fixed revenues and 50% from variable revenues; - Annual indexing of all miscellaneous revenues based on annual increase of underlying costs. - 3.
+AND THAT the following guidelines be approved for the preparation of the 2021 Draft Tax Supported Capital Budget and Forecast: - A 1.0% increase in the tax levy to fund the capital requirements for the 2021 Capital Budget; and - Capital related expenditures targeted to be at 35% of the total tax levy within the forecast period but at a future date beyond 2021; and - Maintain an 80:20 ratio of capital expenditures for replacements/"state of good repair" to new/enhanced projects over the 10 year forecast period; - 4.
+AND THAT the following guidelines be approved for preparation of the 2021 Draft Tax Supported Operating Budget: - Annual assessment growth is to be used as follows: - i. firstly for increases in the tax levy to fund the annual capital-related tax supported capital requirements; and - ii. secondly to fund growth related impacts and new initiatives/service level enhancements; and - iii. lastly, any unutilized annual assessment growth be transferred to the Contingency Reserve to offset future growth related cost increases if necessary; and - Additional new initiatives for new/enhanced services, beyond available assessment growth, should only be considered during the budget review if the net levy impact can be mitigated on a consolidated, corporate-wide basis and the individual business case provides for offsetting revenue sources, efficiency improvements or cost savings; and

-- Funding related to Council approved new initiatives would be considered above and beyond the base budget requirements; and - Mitigation measures of 2.0% will be presented for Council review, to offset Provincial funding reductions and service impacts if required, with the balance of unused measures placed into the Contingency Reserve to offset future impacts; and - A targeted overall increase in the combined municipal and education taxes on an average residential property of 2.0% for the Tax Supported Operating Budget requirements. - 5.
-AND THAT, unless approved by a specific Council resolution and until the 2020 tax supported budget is approved by Council, staff are delegated the following purchase authority, subject to the provisions of the County's Procurement Policy: - Capital Purchases: Up to the approved budget for the applicable project, conditional on the project being approved by Council in the 2019 Capital Budget, including approved 2020 Capital Forecast Projects for State of Good Repair only; - Operating Purchases: Up to 50% of the previous year's base budget expenditures, adjusted for the impacts of one-time expenditures approved in 2019, and excluding any proposed new initiatives or service level changes.
+- Funding related to Council approved new initiatives would be considered above and beyond the base budget requirements; and - Mitigation measures will be presented for Council review, to offset the anticipated one time COVID related impacts to operations, firstly utilizing any remaining funds received from the Safe Restart Agreement Phase 1 funding.. - 5.
+AND THAT, unless approved by a specific Council resolution and until the 2021 tax supported budget is approved by Council, staff are delegated the following purchase authority, subject to the provisions of the County's Procurement Policy: - Capital Purchases: Up to the approved budget for the applicable project, conditional on the project being approved by Council in the 2020 Capital Budget, including approved 2021 Capital Forecast Projects for State of Good Repair only; - Operating Purchases: Up to 50% of the previous year's base budget expenditures, adjusted for the impacts of one-time expenditures approved in 2020, and excluding any proposed new initiatives or service level changes.